Decomputeur/decomputeur.github.io/_posts/2024-04-20-Using-the-API-to-generate-a-map.md

 $HTMLExport | Out-File "OpenStreetMap Customers.html"
 ```
 On line 48 you find the small bit of powershell `$(ConvertTo-Json $PlotList -Compress)`.
 This will convert the $PlotList to a JSON Object to use as markers.

+The last line is to export it all to a HTML file to display in your browser.

 When you put this all together, you will get the result of the file you can download below.